 What Happens When This Integrates with Data Cloud

 In enterprise orgs with 3,000+ retail touchpoints, the typical Data Cloud Identity Resolution run produces Unified Individual profiles that aggregate signals from dozens of source systems.
-Adding Cimulate’s behavioral training data to that graph changes the profile’s composition and potentially its regulatory classification.
+Adding Cimulate-derived behavioral training data to that graph changes the profile’s composition and potentially its regulatory classification.
 A behavioral profile used for product recommendations has a different legal basis than a unified identity profile used for automated decisioning across channels.

 The architecture decision that matters here: if your org is planning to connect Cimulate-derived behavioral models to Data Cloud Data Streams, that connection should go through a consent and purpose-limitation review before it goes through a technical integration review.
 Most teams do it in the wrong order.